opentensor/developer-docs/docs/subnets/register-validate-mine.md

 ## Running a subnet validator

-To become a subnet validator, you must satisfy **all** the below conditions:
+To become a subnet validator and be able to set weights, you must satisfy **all** the below conditions:
 1. Register your keys to the subnet (as described above).
 2. Stake sufficient TAO on your hotkey to secure a [validator permit](#validator-permit).
 3. You must have at least 1000 TAO in your validator stake to be able to set weights in the subnet.